Stanley 1913 Tone of Voice — Built & Life

 What is Stanley 1913's brand message?

-Stanley 1913's core message is about Heritage drinkware.
-Their concept "Life built" drives their mission: To build products that last a lifetime.
+Stanley 1913's core message: Heritage drinkware Their mission: To build products that last a lifetime

 What makes Stanley 1913's brand voice unique?

 Stanley 1913 stands out through their built, life, durable communication style.
-Their central brand tension — "Disposable vs. Life" — shapes every message they craft in the Consumer Goods sector.
+Their central brand tension, "Disposable vs. Life", shapes how they communicate across the Consumer Goods sector.

 What language style does Stanley 1913 use?

-Stanley 1913 uses heritage language with figurative messaging.
-Their sentences are typically statement in structure, using the present tense.
+Stanley 1913 uses heritage language, with figurative messaging, in statement-style sentences, using the present tense.